-Full TitleA Prospective Natural History Study of Diagnosis, Treatment and Outcomes of Children with SCID Disorders (PIDTC Protocol #6901)(Version 4: 07Jan2017)
+Full TitleA Prospective Natural History Study of Diagnosis, Treatment and Outcomes of Children with SCID Disorders (PIDTC Protocol #6901)(IRB of Record: UC)

 Infants and children with primary immune deficiencies (PID) are at risk for severe, life-threatening infections and their complications — such as pneumonia, poor growth due to chronic diarrhea, recurrent ear infections, and other complications.
 PID are rare, inherited diseases.
 Due to the rarity of these disorders, the best approach to treatment and the outcome of these treatments are difficult to determine in any one center.
 In view of this, physicians and researchers caring for PID have come together to form the Primary Immune Deficiency Treatment Consortium (PIDTC) so they can pool their experience and study PID together.

 This study will help researchers determine which treatments for PID lead to the best long-term success.
 To follow the progression of PID, researchers will review and collect patients’ medical information, which may include demographic information such as age at diagnosis, sex, medical history, and PID-related information.